IBM/intro-to-ml-with-sklearn/workshop/03-classification.md

 3. From your `Project` overview page, click on the *`Assets`* tab to open the assets page where your project assets are stored and organized.

-4. Scroll down to the `Notebooks` section of the page and click on the pencil icon at the right of the `regression-exercises.ipynb` notebook.
+4. Scroll down to the `Notebooks` section of the page and click on the pencil icon at the right of the `classification-exercise.ipynb` notebook.

       ![open notebook](./assets/images/classification/classification-notebook.png)

     !!! note
-        You may see more notebooks than just the one in this screenshot.
+        You may see additional notebooks that differ from the ones in this screenshot

 5. When the Jupyter notebook is loaded and the kernel is ready, we will be ready to start executing it in the next section.